mongodb-js/mongosh/packages/browser-runtime-core/README.md

 An object holding the result of an evaluation.
 Has the following properties:

-- `shellApiType?: string`: the shell api type if the entry value is a shell api object.
+- `type: string`: the shell api type if the entry value is a shell api object.
 - `value: any`: the value that has to be rendered in output.